Health Indicator Report of Cesarean Delivery among Low Risk Women

 State Target: 16.7 percent

-How Are We Doing?In Utah, the rate of cesarean birth among low risk women with no prior cesarean birth decreased from 10.3% in 2009 to 8.6% in 2019, exceding the Healthy People 2030 objective.
-The rate of cesarean birth among low risk women with a prior cesarean birth decreased from 81.5% in 2009 to 73.0% in 2019.
+How Are We Doing?In Utah, the rate of cesarean birth among low risk women with no prior birth increased from 16.7% in 2013 to 19.3% in 2020, which is below the Healthy People 2030 objective.

 Available ServicesEvidence based practice guidelines for safe reduction of primary cesarean delivery can be found at:[[br]] [https://www.cmqcc.org/VBirthToolkitResource]